 Avoiding and treating sunburn

-As summer holiday season kicks off, and many of us start thinking about packing for a trip abroad, we provide some useful advice about sunburn.
+With many of us enjoying the hot weather and planning our ‘staycations’, we provide some useful advice about sunburn.
 Not only is sunburn extremely painful, but it can also cause long-term damage to the skin that can later lead to cancer.
 It’s well worth taking the time to make sure that you’re protected.

 Here are our top tips…